freeCodeCamp/freeCodeCamp/guide/english/c/conditional-statements/index.md

 Finally, the break statement ends the switch statement.

 If break statement is not used, all cases after the correct case is executed.
-## finding the Bigger among two numbers using if else statement.
+## Finding the bigger among two numbers using if else statement.
 ```C
 int a,b;
 printf("Enter the first number: \n");